kennethpahn1/ConquerSubnetting/README.md

 - Online answer saves: using getmcq.php and gettf.php - our API remembers what answers and questions the user entered, and where to pick up where they left off from.
 The record versions of the former php files are also used to record them on the cloud.
 - Cross-device capability: Rather than saving the answers and progress on device, users can use their accounts on other Android devices.
 The app relies on login.php to login to their account.
 - One device, multiple users: Users can share their device as they have the ability to register.
 The app relies on resume.php to do so.

+Refer to the api folder to see the source code for it.
 ### YouTube API
-Our app uses the YouTube API to show a playlist of videos that will help add additional context to the module text cOnTeNt provided.
+Our app uses the YouTube API to show a playlist of videos that will help add additional context to the module text content provided.

 ## How is our UI/UX amazing?
 Our UI is extremely simple to use.
 How?